 Paying homage to the newlyweds' fondness for music festivals, their florist attached two giant peace signs to the sliding double farm doors at the reception site.

 The pair's custom wedding shield and monogram made its way to decorative pillows, which were laid on the farm's swinging day bed.

 On a table at the reception entrance, two giant galvanized urns made the perfect vessels for bouquets of baby's breath.
 And, naturally, both of their pooches (Kaya and Bowser) made multiple appearances in the cluster of family photos.

 Inside the barn, wooden farm tables were arranged for family-style seating, and each was topped with greenery-filled iron vases.
-An assortment of oversized basket lanterns decorated the ceiling beams up above, while tables were dressed grey linens, burnished gold flatware, and pottery plates below.
+An assortment of oversized basket lanterns decorated the ceiling beams up above, while tables were dressed in grey linens, burnished gold flatware, and pottery plates below.

 Dinner included a smorgasbord of Southern staples, like a variety of "street" tacos, sweet potato grits with braised short ribs, tarragon chicken skewers, and roasted Brussels sprouts and cauliflower with truffle oil.
 Plus, staying true to Elle's Nashville roots, a full hot chicken biscuit bar topped off the menu.